 Best Easy Banjo Songs For Beginners

 Ya, ya, we get it.
 We’ve rambled on about what makes a song right for this list long enough!
 We know.
 So, without any further ado… here is our list!
 If you don’t find the song you’re looking for here, or want more information about learning, buying, and playing banjos, see our full Banjo Section!

 We’ve added a video lesson for many of these songs so you can learn to play them with a little assistance!
 We have also used videos that only talk about the chords needed.
 If you want to see many of the easy banjo tabs for these songs checkout Banjo Hangout!

 1. Cripple Creek

-Cripple Creek is simply a banjo classic and is super easy to play, we think that all banjo players should learn this at some point, so why not start off with it!
+Cripple Creek is possibly the easiest song you can learn to play, and is a banjo classic.
+We think that all banjo players should learn this at some point, so why not start off with it!

 2. American Pie

 An American classic that everyone can sing along to.
 The best part about this song is a budding musician can learn to play it by just strumming this using only four left hand positions, while more advanced players can add in chord variation, picking, and an extra note or two for a few of the more memorable melody notes.

 3. Cotton-Eyed Joe